 Inverted Cup and Handle Pattern for Beginners

-Get info about the Inverted Cup and Handle pattern in trading, including its formation and trading strategies
+Learn the Inverted Cup and Handle pattern in trading for bearish trend continuation.

 What is the Inverted Cup and Handle Pattern?